Pokémon Trading Card Game: Competitive play

 In addition to the collectible aspect of the card game, The Pokémon Company International (formerly known as Pokémon USA) has also organized Play!
-Pokémon, formerly known as Pokémon Organized Play (POP), players can battle others in tournaments and earn player points, two-card booster packets for promotional sets, badges, stickers and other prizes.
-POP are governed by League Leaders and League Owners The Play also features a professor program, where individuals aged 18 or over may be nominated as a "professor," who can help sanction the tournament.
+Pokémon, a program run by Pokémon Organized Play (POP), players can compete against others in tournaments and earn player points, two-card booster packets for promotional sets, badges, stickers and other prizes.
+POP are governed by League Leaders and League Owners.
+Play!
+Pokémon also features a professor program, where individuals aged 18 or over may be nominated as a "professor", who can help sanction the tournament.

 League Leaders assist in organizing the league, while League Owners are the main organizer of the event.
 The latter report directly to the Organized Play program every seven weeks.
 A league cycle is usually divided into eight seasons, each of which lasts about five weeks and is typically represented by themes found in Pokémon (e.g. gym badges, starter Pokémon).
 Play!
 Pokémon supports both standard and expanded card format, however in its competitive tournaments only standard format (i.e. card rotation format that discontinues older Pokémon cards to foster new strategies and a healthy competitive environment) are permitted.
 In contrast to the former, expanded card format permits inclusion of any Pokémon cards, regardless if they are older cards.

-Prerelease tournaments are organized just before each expansion each set is released, usually on the two weekends before a set is released.
-At Prerelease Tournaments players are given three booster packs from the judge to construct a 40-card deck, with only 4 prize cards, using only the cards pulled from the packs and basic energy cards provided by the judges.
+The first Pokémon TCG tournament began on June 14–15, 1997, at the Makuhari Messe Event Hall.
+As the tournament had no real skill-based qualifiers, participants were admitted through preregistration and through an extensive lottery system process if too many people applied.
+Many deck lists including the winning deck lists used in the tournament are poorly built because of the lack of skill sets in the admittance process, with many players running incomplete evolution lines and excessive Trainer cards.
+The tournament was divided into four sessions with three solely restricted to elementary school players and one allowing players up to junior high.
+The top three player of the tournament were awarded the No.1, 2, and 3 trainer trophy cards; this practice continue through subsequent Pokémon TCG tournaments and organized plays.